ReilySiegel/flexblock/doc/environment.md

 ## Development

-During development, either a `dev-config.edn` file can be used to store configuration.
+During development, a `dev-config.edn` file can be used to store configuration.
 This file should **NOT** be checked in to git, as it will contain sensitive information, such as database connections.